-Until 2011 he used his gift of music to direct LCU's Best Friends singing group, and he loves to lead worship on campus and at Monterey Church of Christ where his family attends.
-His wife, Denise ('82), is the LCU bookstore manager.
-Their son, Jarred, and daughter-in-law, Kelsie, graduated from LCU in 2009 and their youngest son, Beau, graduated from LCU in 2013.
+Until 2011 he used his gift of music to direct LCU's Best Friends singing group, and he appreciates the opportunity to lead worship on campus and at Monterey Church of Christ where his family attends.
+He is married to Denise (Whitlow), and she graduated from LCU in 1982.
+Their son, Jarred, and daughter-in-law, Kelsie, graduated from LCU in 2009, and their youngest son, Beau, graduated from LCU in 2013.

 Becky Wilson is an alumna of LCU, serves as Assistant Vice President of Financial Assistance, and has been involved with financial aid for over 33 years.
 She began her career at LCU in 1984 in financial aid serving students for 14 years before going to Texas Tech University in 1998.
 She returned to LCU in 2017 and considers it a privilege to work with an incredible team of financial aid professionals in assisting students at LCU in funding their higher education goals.

 She has been involved with National, Regional and Texas financial aid associations, serving in various capacities and received the Texas Association of Student Financial Aid Administrators’ (TASFAA) Hall of Fame award in 2015 recognizing her as an unsung hero.
 Creating a family business, Wilson’s husband, Marcus, is the managing director of financial aid at the Texas Tech Health Sciences Center and her daughter, Tia, was the financial aid director at LCU for more than 10 years.